limitless-angular/limitless-angular/README.md

 ## Demo

-Check out our example project in the monorepo: [`apps/sanity-example`](apps/sanity-example)
+Chout out our live demo of the Sanity example here: [Limitless Angular Sanity Example](https://limitless-angular-sanity-example.netlify.app/)

-You can also see a live demo of the Sanity example here: [Limitless Angular Sanity Example](https://limitless-angular-sanity-example.netlify.app/)
+You can also see example project in the monorepo: [`apps/sanity-example`](/apps/sanity-example)

 ## Table of Contents